Send a parcel to New Zealand from only £32.45

 Courier companies offer a good alternative to traditional postal services with tracking, proof of delivery, and low prices.
 They also offer the advantage of shipping much larger packages than the Postal services will take and will collect from your door.
 Drop off services are also available for your convenience.
 If you want to courier a package within the UK or send a parcel from the UK to New Zealand, courier services are often the best way to go.
 At Worldwide Parcel Services we ship for various sectors, commercial and private, transporting items with care and accuracy.
 So now you don’t need to worry about sending a heavy and large parcel to New Zealand, as Worldwide Parcel Services can do this for you simply and cheaply.
 Just check out our reviews!

-If you need to send a large package to New Zealand at a cheap price, Worldwide Parcel Services offers a selection of services all with full track and trace, to ensure that your parcel reaches its destination safely and securely.
+If you need a cheap parcel courier to New Zealand, Worldwide Parcel Services offers a selection of worldwide delivery services all with full track and trace, to ensure that your parcel reaches its destination safely and securely.

 Reviews for parcels to New Zealand

 From Portsmouth to the USA

 Esed this Courier few times now and it…

 Service made easy

 How long does parcel delivery take to New Zealand?

 Anywhere between 2 - 6 days depending on the type of parcel delivery service